Search

 The Trent Rivers Trust hosts The Lower Trent & Erewash Catchment Partnership.
 Our vision – and that of the partners we work with – is for “a Lower Trent & Erewash catchment with a healthy, functioning water environment including rivers, lakes and groundwater”.
 In short, we want to see a healthy catchment for people and nature.

-• View the catchment management plan
+• View catchment partnership management plan

 • See our research into habitat creation opportunities